DevOluwapelumi/PHP-First-Class/README.md

 Community and Resources: PHP has a large and active developer community.
 You can find a wealth of resources, including documentation, tutorials, forums, and code examples, to help you learn and troubleshoot issues.
 Command Line Usage: In addition to web development, PHP can also be used for command-line scripting.
 This allows you to automate tasks and perform system-level operations.
 Version Updates: PHP is continuously evolving, and new versions are released regularly.
 It's essential to stay up-to-date with the latest PHP versions for security and performance improvements.

+In summary, PHP is a versatile and widely-used scripting language for web development.
+It's a valuable skill for web developers, especially if you're interested in creating dynamic and data-driven websites.
+Learning PHP along with HTML, CSS, and JavaScript can provide you with a well-rounded skill set for building web applications.